Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: The NQS-gGA formalism

 A characteristic functional distinction between solving standalone Hamiltonians and acting as solvers to form self-consistent solutions is the requirement for numerical stability.
-In quantum embedding frameworks, the impurity model and the physical system are self-consistently coupled.
+In QE frameworks, the impurity model and the physical system are self-consistently coupled.
 The solution to the impurity model directly influences the state of the original system, which, in turn, affects the updates of the impurity problem itself.
 Uncontrolled errors can propagate through iterative loops, causing instability in the embedding procedure.
 Consequently, establishing a systematic error control methodology for the NQS solver within the variational Monte Carlo (VMC) framework is essential.

-The errors arising in the VMC-NQS process can be categorised into two primary sources: (1) the wave function optimisation error; (2) the Monte Carlo sampling error.
-The wave function optimisation error refers to the discrepancy between the converged NQS wave function and the true ground-state wave function, which appears during the NQS optimisation steps in Fig.\ref{fig:nqsqe} (a).
+The errors arising in the VMC-NQS process can be categorized into two primary sources: (1) the wave function optimization error; (2) the Monte Carlo sampling error.
+The wave function optimization error refers to the discrepancy between the converged NQS wave function and the true ground-state wave function, which appears during the NQS optimization steps in Fig.\ref{fig:nqsqe} (a).

-The quality of the optimised NQS wave function, $|\Psi_\theta\rangle$, is determined by how closely it approximates a true eigenstate of the impurity Hamiltonian.
-The most direct measure of this is the energy variance, $\text{Var}[E]$, which must vanish for an exact eigenstate and is therefore the fundamental diagnostic monitored during optimisation:
+The quality of the optimized NQS wave function, $|\Psi_\theta\rangle$, is determined by how closely it approximates a true eigenstate of the impurity Hamiltonian.
+The most direct measure of this is the energy variance, $\text{Var}[E]$, which must vanish for an exact eigenstate and is therefore the fundamental diagnostic monitored during optimization: